intel-analytics/ipex-llm/docs/readthedocs/source/doc/Chronos/QuickStart/chronos-autotsest-quickstart.md

 Chronos provides `AutoTSEstimator` as a highly integrated solution for time series forecasting task with hyperparameter autotuning, auto feature selection and auto preprocessing.
 Users can prepare a `TSDataset`(recommended, used in this notebook) or their own data creator as input data.
 By constructing a `AutoTSEstimator` and calling `fit` on the data, a `TSPipeline` contains the best model and pre/post data processing will be returned for further development of deployment.

-`AutoTSEstimator` is experimental and only support LSTM, TCN, and Seq2seq model for now.
+`AutoTSEstimator` only support LSTM, TCN, and Seq2seq built-in models and 3rd party models for now.

 ### **Step 0: Prepare Environment**